Most internet users are familiar with avatars.

 For example, you can a feature called a Gravatar Hovercard to your WordPress blog using a plugin called Jetpack.

-Gravatar Hovercards allow your information to be made visible to others and makes it easier for people to find your blog or access your identity on services like Twitter, Facebook, or Linkedin.
+Gravatar Hovercards allow your profile to be made visible to others and makes it easier for people to find your blog or access your identity on services like Facebook, Twitter, or Linkedin.

-A Gravatar Hovercard is a feature of WordPress.com (the hosted version of WordPress).
-You can add Gravatar Hovercards to a self-hosted site, however, by installing a versatile, feature-rich (and free) plugin called Jetpack …
+Gravatar Hovercards are a feature of WordPress.com (the hosted version of WordPress).
+You can add Gravatar Hovercards to a self-hosted website or blog, however, if you install the versatile (and free) Jetpack plugin …

-After Jetpack is installed on your site and the Gravatar Hovercards feature is activated, a Gravatar Hovercards entry will show up in your Discussion Settings > Avatars management screen.
-This allows you to display visitor profiles when someone hovers over a Gravatar …
+Once the Jetpack plugin is installed on your site and the Gravatar Hovercards feature is activated, a new item will be added to your Discussion Settings > Avatars management panel.
+This allows you to enable the display of visitor profiles when someone hovers over a Gravatar image with their mouse …

 (WordPress Discussion Settings – Gravatar Hovercards)

-If this feature has been activated, then whenever visitors hover their mouse over your Gravatar …
+If you activate this feature, then whenever a visitor hovers over your Gravatar …

-Your Gravatar Hovercard will pop up, allowing people to learn more about you …
+Your Gravatar Hovercard will display, giving people an opportunity to visit your profile and learn a little more about you …

 Add A Custom Gravatar To WordPress